Hey Jude Movie Review: An Endearing Film With Laudable Performances!

 Aju Varghese As George Kurian

-Aju Varghese plays the role of George Kurien.
+Aju Varghese plays the role of George Kurian.
 Its a short role in the movie, but he makes his presence felt.
 It was indeed refreshing to see Nivin Pauly-Aju Varghese combo, which has worked out well, once again.

 Rest Of The Cast

-Popular actor Vijay Menon is seen in a different avatr in this film and Shyamaprasad has made the best use of the actor in him as he has put up a fine show as Sebastian.
+Popular actor Vijay Menon is seen in a different avatar in this film and Shyamaprasad has made the best use of the actor in him as he has put up a fine show as Sebastian.
 Similar is the case of Neena Kurup who has played her pretty well.

 Director - Shyamaprasad

-Shyamaprasad has tried out something new in the movie, especially in the first half, where he has tried out his hands on comedy.
+Shyamaprasad has tried out something new in the movie, especially in the first half, where he has tried his hands at comedy.
 The film-maker has won the big points and has come out successful.
 Nevertheless, Hey Jude has that Shyamaprasad touch and he takes us through a wonderful ride through the lives of Jude and members surrounding him.
-He takes his own time in narration, especially in the second half of the movie, which might not go down well with all, but the film demands such a narrative pattern Above all, the film-maker in him has made the ample use of the actors at disposal and hence, the audiences do root for the character.
-He ta
+He takes his own time in narration, especially in the second half of the movie, which might not go down well with all, but the film demands such a narrative pattern.
+Above all, the film-maker in him has made ample use of the actors at his disposal and hence, the audiences will root for the characters.

 Script

 The story of the film is nothing new but still, the characters, mannerisms and surroundings are indeed fresh.
-The screenplay of the film has been layered surrounding these characters and the writers Nirmal Sahadev and George Kanatt have done a decent job.
+The screenplay of the film has been layered surrounding these characters and the writers Nirmal Sahadev & George Kanatt have done a decent job.
 At the same time, the screenplay of the film in the second half does falter at portions, but that doesn't do any severe damage to the movie.

 Other Departments